smangham/project-novice/_episodes/03-boards.md

 - "Project boards can show the priority of their tasks."
 ---

-Most projects (software and *non*-software alike!) consist of multiple tasks.
+Developing academic software is a project, and most projects (software and *non*-software alike!) consist of multiple tasks.
 Keeping track of the list of tasks you have to do, and how far you are through each, quickly becomes a non-trivial task itself.
 Without a good framework, it can be hard to keep track of what's done, or what needs doing, and particularly hard to convey that to others or share the responsibilities out.

 ## Project boards